How to Clean a Smelly Dishwasher

 Some dishwashers feature stainless steel innards, which are better.
 However, most of them usually feature plastic innards.
 Plastic is porous like your skin.
 It absorbs dirt, mildew and odours.
 Unless the machine is cleaned out periodically, the smell will persist.
 The situation gets even worse when you’re dealing with “hard” water, and the calcium deposits clog the machine.
 The build-up is created a lot faster.

-How to clean a smelly dishwasher
+How to deep clean a dishwasher

 Important: Don’t use an abrasive scrub brush.
 Waste filters are pretty delicate and such tools may damage them.

-How to prevent the smell from reoccurring
+How to prevent the smell from recurring

 1. Clean the filter and the inside of the machine on a regular basis.
 Thus, you will keep food build-up from causing odours.